gelic-idealab/komodo-unity/Komodo/Assets/WebGLTemplates/KomodoWebXRFullView2020/test-results-YYYY-MM-DD-HHMM.md

 ## Transferring new and deleted tests to the template

-* Use a text editor with a diff or compare function to easily copy the new tests (or delete tests) without copying the test results.
+* Use a text editor with a diff or compare function to easily copy the new tests (or delete tests) to the template without copying the test results.
 * Keep the test name to one line, and write details on how to execute the test in the Komodo Manual

 ## Template